In the early 14th century, Robert the Bruce became the King of Scots and ensured his country's independence after repulsing several English invasions.

 It was hardly an auspicious start to his reign.
 With his brothers slaughtered, his sisters and wife imprisoned, and his supporters forced into hiding, things looked bleak for the man who was king in name only.
 It wasn’t until the “Outlaw King” began to make use of the guerrilla tactics that had brought Wallace his early successes that he began to garner any support from his countrymen.

-His success against the British at the battle of Loudoun Hill would further cement his legitimacy amongst the Scots.
+His success against the British at the Battle of Loudoun Hill would further cement his legitimacy amongst the Scots.

-Robert The Bruce Becomes A Legend
+Robert The Bruce Becomes A Scottish Hero

 As Robert the Bruce’s victories tallied up and the legend surrounding him grew (with tales of him being forced to hide in caves and mountains), so did his popularity.